lasyavenna/Zenfi/README.md

 ### 🐼 **Panda Pal Page – Your AI Budgeting Buddy**
 - Meet **Panda Pal**, your friendly financial coach
 - Ask questions like:
-  - *“How much can I spend this month and still meet my saving goals?”*
+  - How much can I spend this month and still meet my saving goals?”
-  - *“How can I save more based on my spending habits?”*
+  - “How can I save more based on my spending habits?”
 - Built with **Gemini API**, Panda Pal delivers personalized, human-like financial insights

 ### ⚙️ **Settings Page – Control & Security**